-- 1. Sasson A, Biotechnologies and Development, UNESCO Publications, 1988. - Sasson A. Biotechnologies in developing countries present and future, UNESCO publishers, 1993.
-John R Boatright, "Ethics and the Conduct of Business", Pearson Education, New - Edmund G Seebauer and Robert L Barry, "Fundamentals of Ethics for Scientists and Engineers", Oxford University Press, Oxford, 2001.
+- 1. Sasson A, Biotechnologies and Development, UNESCO Publications, 1988. - 2.
+Sasson A. Biotechnologies in developing countries present and future, UNESCO publishers, 1993.
+7. John R Boatright, "Ethics and the Conduct of Business", Pearson Education, New - 3.
+Edmund G Seebauer and Robert L Barry, "Fundamentals of Ethics for Scientists and Engineers", Oxford University Press, Oxford, 2001.
 9. Singh K. "Intellectual Property Rights on Biotechnology", BCIL, New Delhi.

-CO No. Course Outcomes PSOs Cognitive
+CO No. Upon completion of the course, PSOs Cognitive

-Addressed Level
+the students will be able to Addressed Level

 CO-1 Analyze the Social and ethical 1 Analyzing

 issues.

 CO-2 Infer the modern regulation, 3 Understanding

 national and international

 guidelines of Biosafety.

 CO-3 Determine the International and 1 Evaluating

 National conventions on

 Microbiology.

 CO-4 Classify and assess the safety and 4 Analyzing

 risk

 CO-5 Develop the knowledge of the Global 4 Creating

 Issues.